sampersand/Mercenary/README.md

 People are not allowed to modify previous people's code, and they are encouraged to write it as terrible as possible.

 ## Contributors
-The following people contributed to the original project:
+The following lovely people contributed to the original project:

 - Lexer (Assembly): TBD
 - AST Generation (C): TBD
 - Codegen (C++): TBD
 - Runtime (RUST): TBD